 The Affordable Care Act (ACA) mandates large employers to offer health insurance benefits to their full-time employees.
 If the applicable large employers fail to offer health insurance, they stand a high chance of receiving penalties from the IRS.
-In addition, ACA created the Small Business Health Options Program (SHOP) for companies with 50 employees and less.
-The act covers small companies with full-time equivalent employees (FTEs) who wish to give their employees dental and health coverage.
 Small companies are not legally bound to provide health care benefits.
 However, the benefits can be an excellent method of retaining top talent.
 The group health plan tends to make companies more attractive.
 At Kirby Employee Benefits, we have a team of experts dedicated to providing a complete understanding of the healthcare environment.
 We are dedicated to helping you understand the ACA requirement for your company.

 How Many Employees Do You Need To Offer Health Insurance?

 The structure and size of a company play an essential role in whether the health care law applies to the employer.
-The number of full-time employees that a company has determines a company’s size.
-It also includes the full-time equivalents.
-An applicable large employer is one whose company’s full-time employees are 50 or higher.
+The number of employees that a company has determines the company’s size.
+A large employer is one whose company’s employees are 50 or higher.
 Also, full-time equivalents are applicable.
-In addition, small companies with full-time employees who are less than 50 are eligible to get credits.
-If your small company has less than 25 full-time employees, you can get the Small Business Health Care Tax Credit to help you cover the coverage costs.
-Also, employers with less than 50 employees can purchase coverage via SHOP.
-However, the affordable care act does not apply to an employer with no employees.
-Large employers should also note that they must file the annual information return reporting and issue statements.
-The small and large employers offering group health insurance must file annual returns.
+Small companies are those with 50 or fewer employees.
+Large employers should also note that they must file the annual information return reporting and issue statements to employees.
+The small and large employers offering self-insured group health insurance must file annual returns.

 What are the ACA Requirements for Employers that Offer Group Health Insurance?